 This novel does an incredible job of painting those feelings of uncertainty.
 Of breathing life into the struggle of an entire country.
 If you’ve ever been curious about life in Russia during WWII, here would be a great place to start.

 A background on Russian novels and Vasily’s Grossman’s life

 One tip for reading Russian books: don’t worry about remembering all of the names.

 They have patronymic surnames that change according to gender, and diminutive nicknames for each other that are often entirely different from their true name.
 Names like Yevgenia ‘Zhenya’ Nikolaevna Shaposhnikova.
 Yeah… you’re not going to remember that on the first try.
 But you don’t have to!
 You’ll remember the most important characters as you get to know them, as page by page their actions and circumstances sink freely into your memory.
 Don’t be put off, it’s not the big issue it might seem.

 Grossman was not only an author but a journalist too.
 He was a reporter for the Red Army newspaper, posted at Stalingrad and various sections of the Eastern front.
 He spent approximately 1,000 days on the front lines, witnessing 3-4 years of conflict and many major battles and retreats.

-His work has been used as a first-hand source for historians, and even at the Nuremberg trials; there’s something here for literature and history lovers alike.
+His work has been used as a first-hand source for historians, and even at the Nuremberg trials; there’s something here for Russian literature and history lovers alike.
 After the events of Life and Fate, Grossman marched with the Red Army to Berlin and then wrote the first published article about a death camp.
 Quite a story.